Cutting the cord bill or fees is definitely a great way to save money. Did you know you can get internet without cable?

-That said, at times or depending on where you live, you may or may not need a phone to get internet service.
+That said, at times or depending on where you live, you may or may not need a phone to obtain internet service.

-Here are some of the cheapest internet services you can get without a phone:
+Here are some of the cheapest internet services you can avail without a phone:

 - Buckeye Broadband internet – $9.99/mo starting at 10 Mbps